 Thank you for reading this article ‘Best Night Markets to visit in Taiwan’.
 I hope it helped you to decide what night markets to visit while in Taiwan.

 Who loves night markets or even Taiwanese food?
-I would love to hear your experiences in the comments below.
+I would love to hear about your experiences in the comments below.

-Disclaimer: Even though I was there with the Taiwan Tourism UK.
+Disclaimer: Even though I was there with Taiwan Tourism UK.
 All views are my own and based on my own experience.